CrossRef/event-data-user-guide/event-data-manual.md

   : a UUID that corresponds to an event within Crossref Event Data.

 Registration Agency
-  : An organisation that assigns DOIs.
+  : An organization that assigns DOIs.
 For example, Crossref and DataCite.

 Registered Content
  : Content that has been registered with Crossref and assigned a Crossref DOI, e.g an article or book chapter.